ZacharyBunch01/disparityGen/README.md

 ## Overview

 This program generates a 3D point cloud from two input images by first creating a disparity map using OpenCV and then converting it into a 3D point cloud.
-It utilizes OpenCV for generating the disparity map due to its speed and accuracy, and pyvista for plotting the vertices, offering better performance and higher-quality visualization.
+It utilizes OpenCV for generating the disparity map due to its speed and accuracy, and PyVista for plotting the vertices, offering better performance and higher-quality visualization.

 ## Input images